 by Christian Mott

 The 2021 football season for BYU will be one of high expectations after a fabulous 2020 season.
 Quarterback Zach Wilson exploded onto the scene.
 Entering his sixth season as head coach, Kalani Sitaki has molded BYU into a potential perennial powerhouse outside of the Power Five conferences.
 Coach Sitake lost some major pieces including Zach Wilson and the team’s leading receiver Dax Milne to the 2021 NFL Draft.
 However, all eyes shift towards this upcoming fall season.
-BYU will make its first stop in Tucson as they open up against new head coach Jedd Fisch and the Arizona Wildcats.
+BYU will make its first stop at Allegiant Stadium in Las Vegas as they open up against new head coach Jedd Fisch and the Arizona Wildcats.

 2020 Arizona Wildcats Season